-- Place soyrizo and pinto beans in a medium saute pan over medium-low heat, cooking for 10 minutes, stirring occasionally to prevent browning.
+- Place soyrizo and pinto beans in a medium saute pan over medium-low heat, cooking for 10 minutes, stirring occasionally to prevent burning.

 - While soyrizo is cooking, grill portobellos for 3-5 minutes on each side, or until they have shrunken slightly and the grill marks are pronounced.

-- Once the mushrooms are grilled, place them top-side-down, divide chopped spinach between the four caps, along with 1/4 cup crushed Beanfields Jalapeño Nacho Chips, then heap the soyrizo-pinto filling into each one.
+- Once the mushrooms are grilled, place them top-side-down, divide chopped spinach between the four caps, along with 1/4 cup crushed chips, then heap the soyrizo-pinto filling into each one.
 You may need to mound it pretty high and press down slightly to fit it all.